joangrigorov/uva-re-2016/Week-4/assignments.md

 ## To make that new system a reality: which features / services should the new DLO offer.
 And what are the requirements for those features.

 ### 1. Course catalog
+The course catalog should list all the available courses, in which the student has been enrolled.
+Furthermore, the catalog should provide information for each of the courses.
+The information should include teacher contacts, grading information.

 ### 2. Course announcments
 ### 3. Course learning materials
 ### 4. Homework assignments